arkui-x/docs/en/application-dev/reference/apis/js-apis-socket.md

 getCipherSuite(): Promise\<Array\<string\>\>

-Obtains the cipher suite negotiated by both communication parties after a TLSSocket connection is established.
+Obtains the cipher suite negotiated by both communication parties after a TLS socket connection is established.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.Communication.NetStack